 In the isolated myofibre experiment, the afterload is basically the weight this muscle fibre is expected to lift.
 Weight is described by the same parameters as force, and the muscle fibre has a crossectional area across which this force acts, which makes this "stress" - in physics, defined as unit force per cross-sectional area.
 The stress on the wall of a sphere can therefore be expressed as the output of a rearranged Young-Laplace-Gauss equation:

 Thus, wall stress is proportional to the ventricular pressure during ventricular ejection, multiplied by the radius of the wall, and divided by the wall thickness.
-But obviously we're taking some liberties with the Law of Laplace (which, strictly speaking, applies only to spheres), and so most honest people use the ∝ ("proportional to") operator instead of "=" to describe the relationship between ventricular wall stress and the other variables.
+The LV is obviously not spehrical and the wall is not uniformly thick, and all sorts of oblong and potato-shaped models of the LV are available in the literature.
+Pao et al (1974) even recorded a canine LV at 60 frames per second and performed a finite element analysis on this, creating precise maps of wall thickness and radius for Laplacian wall stress calculation.
+However, no matter the precision of your radii, obviously we're taking some liberties with the Law of Laplace (which, strictly speaking, applies only to spheres), and so most honest people use the ∝ ("proportional to") operator instead of "=" to describe the relationship between ventricular wall stress and the other variables.

 For lots of reasons other than the non-spherical shape of a ventricle, the Laplace definition is by istelf inadequate to describe afterload.
 To quote Milnor (1975),